westurner/lunar-test/README.md

   Copyright (c) 2013-2025 Ramon Santamaria and contributors.

 ### Legal Notice
-> Librebox is an independent open-source project.
+> Lunar Engine is an independent open-source project.
 It is not affiliated with or sponsored by any commercial platform.
 All names and references are for interoperability only.
 Librebox uses no third-party source code, assets, or proprietary materials.

 ### Contact
 You can send requests or questions at ``librebox.developers@gmail.com``.

 ---
-##### "LIBREBOX IS JUST AN ENVIRONMENT"
+##### "LUNARENGINE IS JUST AN ENVIRONMENT"